apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**She is set to be Mexico’s first female president.
-But who is Claudia Sheinbaum?**
+**Moderna, Merck say vaccine improved survival in patients with deadly skin cancer**

-You can read more about it [here](https://www.cnn.com/2024/06/03/americas/mexico-claudia-sheinbaum-profile-intl-hnk/index.html).
+You can read more about it [here](https://www.cnbc.com/2024/06/03/moderna-merck-cancer-vaccine-with-keytruda-improved-survival-in-trial.html).

 ## Requirements
 - Python 3.8